databricks/spark-avro/README.md

 res0: Array[org.apache.spark.sql.Row] = Array([The Eleventh Hour], [The Doctor's Wife], [Horror of Fang Rock], [An Unearthly Child], [The Mysterious Planet], [Rose], [The Power of the Daleks], [Castrolava])
 ```

-### SQL API
+### Python and SQL API
-Avro data can be queried in pure SQL by registering the data as a temporary table.
+Avro data can be queried in pure SQL or from python by registering the data as a temporary table.

 ```sql
 CREATE TEMPORARY TABLE episodes